fzi-forschungszentrum-informatik/BEMCom/Readme.md

 ## Contributing

 Contributions are welcome, especially extensions to the documentation and new services.
-Please check that your code contains tests, obeys common conventions and is well documented before submitting a merge request.
-You may want to open up an issue about your ideas before starting to work on something to ensure that your work will match into this repo.
+For the latter please see the documentation on [service development](documentation/03_service_development.md) before you start developing.